ZexiLee/about-zexili/_pages/about.md

   * Computational social science from big data: *data-driven techniques* and public affairs study.

 ## Recent News
-* \[2022.09\] Our new perspective paper "Can we share models if sharing data is not an option" is accepted by _Patterns, Cell Press_. _Patterns_ is a child-journal about _data science_ of Cell Press, and it will have a first strong impact factor in 2023.
+* \[2022.09\] Our new perspective paper "Can we share models if sharing data is not an option?" is accepted by _Patterns, Cell Press_. _Patterns_ is a child-journal about _data science_ of Cell Press, and it will have a first strong impact factor in 2023.

 ## Academic Service
 * Invited Reviewers: TKDE.